Willie McRae: Investigation

-The investigation was headed by Chief Superintendent Andrew Lister of Northern Constabulary CID.
-Despite no weapon having yet been found, McRae's car was moved at 12:00 on 7 April.
+The investigation was headed by Chief Superintendent Andrew Lister of Northern Constabulary CID, which initially proceeded in the assumption that McRae had been injured in a car accident.
+McRae's car was moved at 12:00 on 7 April, before the gunshot wound to his head had been found.
 It later transpired that the police had kept no record of the precise location where the car had been found, and the position stated by them was later found to be 1 mi in error, and was corrected by a witness who had been present at the scene.